P3ntest/bwinf-cars/README.md

 ---

 ## The Challenge
-The chellenge is to determine which cars need to move and how far, so that each spot is free.
+The challenge is to determine which cars need to move and how far, so that each spot is free.
 The difficulty here is, that cars can be blocking each other.

 ### My solution structure
 I solved this problem using Java 16.0.0 running on Amazon Corretto 16.
 I used OOP.
 My preferred editor of choice for this was IntelliJ IDEA Community Edition 2019.x.x.
 The current solution works for all test samples plus addition 10 I created to test it further.
 The program omits all of its solutions to `std::out` at runtime.